FAQ

 If you lack formal qualifications but have experience, you can book a boat in advance with the agreement that you’ll obtain the necessary certificates before check-in.
 If you don’t fulfill this agreement, the deposit won’t be refunded.

-The skipper costs 1.540 € + meals per week and you are responsible to provide his meals: breakfast, lunch and dinner.
-When planning your provisions on board you need to include the skipper in all meal plans, while when going out in a restaurant, you can either take the skipper with you or he can go by himself and you can cover the bill afterwards; or you can simply give him an upfront stipend in the amount of 40€/day.
+the skipper costs 1.540 € + meals per week and you are responsible to provide his meals: breakfast, lunch and dinner.
+When planning your provisions on board you you need to include the skipper in all meal plans, while when going out in a restaurant, you can either take the skipper with you or he can go by himself and you can cover the bill afterwards; or you can simply give him an upfront stipend in the amount of 40€/day.

 When choosing a boat you need to ensure that your party plus the skipper fits in the max number of berths onboard (and max number of the persons allowed onboard).
 Please bear in mind that you cannot expect the skipper to share a cabin with someone from your party.
 It is highly recommended that you charter a larger boat and provide the skipper with his own cabin, but in case your budget doesn’t allow it you can have the skipper sleeping in the saloon provided that it can be transformed into the sleeping area.
 In this case, consider the saloon his private area and ensure that he has enough time to sleep and to rest.